 Paul Mooney Net Worth

-Paul Mooney Net Worth: Paul Mooney is an American comedian, writer, social critic, television and film actor who has a net worth of $500 thousand.
+Paul Mooney Net Worth and Salary: Paul Mooney is an American comedian, writer, social critic, television and film actor who has a net worth of $500 thousand.
 Paul Mooney was born August 4, 1941 in Shreveport, Louisiana.
 He is most notable for his appearances on Chappelle's Show (starring comedian Dave Chappelle) and as a writer for the comedian Richard Pryor.
 During his stint as ringmaster with the Gatti-Charles Circus, he constantly found himself writing comedy and telling jokes, which would later help Mooney land his first professional work as a writer for Richard Pryor.
-Mooney wrote some of Richard Pryor's routines for his appearance on Saturday Night Live (SNL), co-wrote his material for the Live on the Sunset Strip, Bicentennial Nigger and Is It Something I Said albums, and Pryor's film Jo Jo Dancer, Your Life Is Calling.
+Mooney wrote some of Richard Pryor's routines for his appearances on Saturday Night Live (SNL), co-wrote his material for the specials Live on the Sunset Strip, Bicentennial Nigger and Is It Something I Said.
+He also contributed to Pryor's film Jo Jo Dancer, Your Life Is Calling.
 As the head writer for The Richard Pryor Show, Mooney gave many young stand-up comics, such as Robin Williams, Sandra Bernhard, Marsha Warfield, John Witherspoon and Tim Reid, their first break into show business.
 Mooney also wrote for Redd Foxx's Sanford and Son, Good Times, acted in several cult classics including Which Way Is Up?, Bustin' Loose, Hollywood Shuffle and portrayed singer/songwriter Sam Cooke in The Buddy Holly Story.